Your cart looks a little empty!Continue Shopping

-Cabernet Sauvignon: Your Guide to the World's Most Popular Red Wine
+Cabernet Sauvignon Taste Exploration: A Guide to the World's Most Popular Red Wine

 Even if you don't know much about wine, chances are you're familiar with Cabernet Sauvignon.
 As one of the most popular red wine grape varieties in the world, Cabernet Sauvignon is a dry, versatile, and reliable choice whether you're dining out with friends or simply unwinding at home.
 (No surprise that we chose it along with Zinfandel as part of our Usual Wines red wine blend.)

 So, what makes this wine so special?
 Glad you asked.
 In this guide, we're sharing everything you need to know about this beloved beverage, including where it comes from, what it tastes like, and how it's made.
 We've also included the best temperature for serving, fabulous food pairings, and the type of glass you may want to use before uncorking your next bottle of Cabernet Sauvignon.

 What Is Cabernet Sauvignon?

 Often called "Cab" for short, Cabernet Sauvignon is a hybrid of the red Cabernet Franc grape and white Sauvignon Blanc grape.
 Also known as Petit-Bouchet, Petit-Cabernet, and Sauvignon Rouge, the black-skinned Cabernet Sauvignon grape is renowned for its thick skin, resilience against the elements, and ability to proliferate in a variety of climates.